wwwAlireza/sizeInPage.js/README.md

 # sizeInPage.js
-Is a JavaScript plugin that helps you better design websites
+Is a <b>JavaScript</b> plugin that helps you better design websites

 # How
 Used only for sizing and displays width, height and breakpoint <br>